-Here you will find the latest statistics, our own evidence relating to children and young people with autism, and our view about what this tells us.
+Here you will find the latest statistics and our own evidence relating to children and young people with autism, and our view about what this tells us.

 Parents are struggling with a lack of support after an autism diagnosis.
-In a survey of nearly 4,000 parents carried out by Ambitious about Autism, over 70% said the support they received wasn’t good enough.
-In many cases, parents reported being left “completely alone” without a follow up appointment or signposts to sources of support, for example, speech and language therapy.
-To support parents, Ambitious about Autism has created the Right from the Start online toolkit to help parents navigate their autism journey in the early years.
+In a survey of nearly 4,000 parents carried out by Ambitious about Autism over 70% said the support they received wasn’t good enough.
+In many cases, parents reported being left “completely alone” without a follow-up appointment or signposts to sources of support, for example, speech and language therapy.
+To support parents, Ambitious about Autism has created an online toolkit to help parents navigate their autism journey in the early years.

 It is recognised that girls with autism remain under diagnosed, compared to boys.
 This has been attributed to girls displaying autistic traits in subtler ways than boys or being more adept at ‘masking’ their autism.

 While it is true that more boys are receiving support for autism in schools – the number of girls also receiving support has increased significantly in recent years.
-For example, the number of girls with an EHC plan stating autism as their primary need has doubled in the last decade.
+For example, the number of girls with an Education, Health and Care plan stating autism as their primary need has almost tripled in the last decade.